 More than 20 million Americans have diabetes, almost 20 percent of whom are over the age of 60.
 Fully 15 percent of all diabetics will develop problem wounds, and about 82,000 diabetics undergo amputation each year because of such wounds.

-Gudmundur F. Sigurjonsson, Kerecis Co-Founder and Chairman of the Board:
+Gudmundur F. Sigurjonsson, Kerecis Founder and CEO:

 “Following our success in raising initial capital from Iceland’s New Business Venture Fund last year, we will be looking for investor and potential partner interest in our initial clinical trials, which are starting to demonstrate the safety, efficacy and strong competitive potential of our MARIGEN™ wound-healing product.”